 d. we have taken all reasonable precautions and exercised all due diligence to ensure that the data will not, in that recipient destination, be collected, held, processed or used in any manner which, if that recipient destination were Hong Kong, would be a contravention of a requirement under the PDPO.

-We will retain the personal data that we obtain about you until it is no longer required in order to perform our obligations or exercise our rights under our employment agreement with you, except to the extent that we are permitted by law to retain it for a longer period of time (in which case, we will retain it for the period permitted by law) or to the extent that we may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings.
+How long we will retain your personal data for will vary and will be determined by the following criteria: (i) the purpose for which we are using it – Dymon will need to keep the data for as long as is necessary for that purpose; and (ii) to the extent that we are permitted by law to retain it for a longer period of time (in which case we will retain it for the period permitted by law) or to the extent that we may need to in order to establish, exercise or defend our legal rights or for the purpose of legal proceedings.

 To the extent you are entitled to do so under applicable law: